 Your solar equipment plays a major role in your system’s productivity and efficiency.
 Most solar providers offer traditional rooftop solar panels.
 We awarded additional points to installers, including advanced solar roofing, tiles, or shingles in their product catalog.
 A larger product selection gives homeowners more ways to customize their solar projects to fit their needs.

-Beyond the solar panels themselves, additional equipment, such as solar storage and electric vehicle (EV) chargers, extend your system’s capabilities.
+Beyond the solar panels themselves, additional equipment, such as solar storage and electric vehicle (EV) chargers, extends your system’s capabilities.
 We award points to solar providers offering these add-on options.

 Installation